saha-rajdeep/serverless-lab/README.md

 ![Create function](./images/create-lambda.jpg)

 2. Select "Author from scratch".
-Use name **LambdaFunctionOverHttps** , select **Python 3.7** as Runtime.
-Under Permissions, select "Use an existing role", and select **lambda-apigateway-role** that we created, from the drop down
+Use name **LambdaFunctionOverHttps** , select **Python 3.13** as Runtime.
+Under Permissions, click the arrow beside "Change default execution role", then "use an existing role" and select **lambda-apigateway-role** that we created, from the drop down

 3. Click "Create function"

 ![Lambda basic information](./images/lambda-basic-info.jpg)

-4. Replace the boilerplate coding with the following code snippet and click "Save"
+4. Replace the boilerplate coding with the following code snippet and click "Deploy"

 **Example Python Code**
 ```python
 from __future__ import print_function
 import boto3
 import json